sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 "Y-yes sir, I'm perfectly fine.
 I rang to inform... uh... t-the *subject* has awoken, Asgore."

 There was a pause, followed by a heavy sigh on the other end...
-The sigh of a person that had hoped that he might not have to take action.
+The sigh of a person that had hoped that he might not see this day, inevitable though it was.
 "I see.
 Please, tell me everything you can."

 ----

 Although at first Mettaton the robot monster was skeptical of your intentions underground - though he had to admit, being unconscious for several weeks and in fact being *revived* by a monster somehow had helped your case...

-As he talked with you, sitting across the couch from each other in the main room...
+As he interviewed you, sitting across the couch from each other in the main room...

 The way you answered his questions the best as you were able, offering information about yourself and what you knew about why you were in the Underground (Jevil probably just ended up here and liked it?) and how you and Jevil met up (he soulswapped with you to escape imprisonment, then only jumped in to save your soul when an extradimensional entity threatened your soul/his body (yes you were upset about being manipulated))...